 You do not need to be logged in to view the discussions in our travel forum.
 Pick a message board to read and browse away at your leisure.

 To start a new topic or reply to an existing topic, you'll need to take a minute or two to set up an account.
 Here's how to get started:

 - Register for a new account.

-- Verify your new account: Once you've registered, you'll get an email with a verification link — click the link, and you're account is all set.
+- Verify your new account: Once you've registered, you'll get an email with a verification link — click the link, and your account is all set.

 - Finally, to start posting to our forum, select a message board from our forum homepage.
 Once selected, you can start a new topic of conversation or view an existing topic and add your reply.

 If you need more information, read on!

 Tips for Using the Rick Steves Travel Forum

 Editing your settings lets you set email notification preferences, choose how your forum name and location are displayed alongside your posts, change the email address associated with your account, and more.
 Here's how: